Encryption: Data-in-transit

 2. Communication.
 A communication step focuses on sending requests.

 Requests are sent over MLLP from a TCP Proxy through the VPN.
-Sending ports are randomly chosen in the range of 32768 and 60999, and once opened, they remain open until another request is sent across the active socket, or until there has been 2 hours of inactivity.
-Requests are processed in a first in, first out order.
+Sending ports are randomly chosen in the range of 32768 and 60999.
+Once opened, they remain open until another request is sent across the active socket, or until there has been two hours of inactivity.
+Requests are processed in a first-in, first-out (FIFO) method order.

-Redox doesn't initiate multiple simultaneous requests to the same IP/Port combination, but waits for an acknowledgement before continuing to the next enqueued request.
+Redox doesn’t initiate multiple simultaneous requests to the same IP/Port combination, but waits for an acknowledgment before continuing to the next enqueued request.

 SFTP

 SFTP uses RSA SSH private keys.
-We rotate the SSH key used to validate connections.
+We periodically rotate our SSH public key used to validate connections.

 If Redox hosts the folder, we use the following: